AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 Even some targets where clang-12 fails can be build if the fail is just in `./configure`, see `Solving difficult targets` above.

-### Target crashes immediately

-If the target is using early constructors (priority values smaller than 6) or have their own _init/.init functions and these are instrumented then the target will likely crash when started.
-This can be avoided by compiling with `AFL_LLVM_MAP_DYNAMIC=1` .

-This can e.g. happen with OpenSSL.

 ## History